Lepracone/Yelp-Camp/README.md

   - User login with username and password

 - Authorization
-  -User has to be authenticated to be able to create new posts or comments.
+  - User has to be authenticated to be able to create new posts or comments.
-  -User can only edit or delete his own comments or posts.
+  - User can only edit or delete his own comments or posts.

 - View, edit, create and delete posts and comments.